 Finding a new mortgage deal can be beneficial in comparison to porting your mortgage, it all depends on your circumstances.
 Porting a mortgage isn’t possible for every borrower, so it’s important to know what you’re able to do under your current term.

-Read our article and take a look at our infographic for more information on whether mortgage porting is a viable option.
+Read our article for more information on whether mortgage porting is a viable option.
 If you’re still unsure about what to do, you can speak to an advisor at any time.Enquire Now

 What does mortgage porting mean?

 Mortgage porting is where a mortgage is transferred, or ‘ported’ from your existing property to the one you’re purchasing next.

 Although it sounds as though you can simply move your mortgage to another property, that’s not the case.
 Portable mortgages involve repaying your existing mortgage on your current property and then resuming your mortgage on your new property.

 The reason a mortgage can’t simply be transferred is typically because of affordability rules.
 Although you may have been paying your existing mortgage on time, lenders need to carry out new affordability tests.
 This is to ensure the mortgage is still affordable on your new property.
 Lenders need to do this so that they meet compliance under financial regulations.
 Your lender will also have to agree on moving your mortgage over, as not all mortgages are portable.